anaazam/anaazam.github.io/index.md

 Welcome, خوش آمدید , bienvenue !

-I am an economist and computational social scientist exploring socio-economic and political dynamics through innovative data sources and methodologies.
-My research spans sensitive markets, policy evaluation, and the intersection of AI with public policy challenges.
+I am an economist and researcher exploring socio-economic and political dynamics through innovative data sources and methodologies.
+My research spans sensitive markets, policy evaluation, and the intersection of data science and sociological challenges.

 ---

-## Education
+### Education
 - **Master of Science in Economics**
   KU Leuven, Belgium (2020)
   _Magna cum laude_